The Carrick Roads and creeks

 William (Foreman) Ferris built a number of oyster boats also at Pill and Yard Point.
 Florence was built in 1895 and survives in the ownership of a St Mawes syndicate.

 The fishery is also worked by the smaller Oyster Punts which are managed by oar.
 They are also called Tow Punts because they dredge over the stern while being towed by windless (called a Wink) towards an anchor dropped from the bow.
 William Ferris built a famous punt, The Green Parrot, which was so fast in its day that everyone wanted to row her in the many regattas.
-She has been lovingly restored by Geoff Trebilcock, William's great grandson, and is still gracing the waters of the Fal.
+She has been lovingly restored by Geoff Trebilcock, William's great grandson, and is still gracing the waters of the Fal, as you can see in the picture below of her relaunch.

 The relaunch of the Green Parrot after its recent restoration.